Winters0x168/Haste/README.md

 ## Note :exclamation: ##
-#### This engine is made for pure learning purposes only and will not be commercialised in any sort,
+#### The engine is made for pure learning purposes only and will not be commercialised in any sort,
 #### the engine won't have any active development phase for 1 or 2 years coz i have to finish highschool first.
 #### I might occassionally update the development docs